Cryio/Synergy_Project/README.md

 ### Overview

-Cryio's Application is a mobile application built with Flutter and Dart.
+This project is a mobile application built with Flutter and Dart.
 It serves as a versatile platform with various features, including a dynamic dashboard, user authentication, and more.
 The application follows a structured architecture and utilizes several libraries and tools to enhance functionality and user experience.

 ### System requirements